jhpyle/docassemble/_docs/config.md

 ## <a name="default icons"></a>Using standard sets of icons

-[Font Awesome] is enabled on all pages. **docassemble** includes the free version (5.2.0) of [Font Awesome].
+[Font Awesome] is enabled on all pages. **docassemble** includes the free version [Font Awesome].
 This allows you to refer to [Font Awesome] icons using raw HTML.

 In addition, **docassemble** allows you to use Google's [Material Icons] in your raw HTML.
 Since the [Material Icons] are just a font,